MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 *Drive Letter in use by a Mapped Drive*

-A drive letter mapped to a shared folder instructs the extension to evaluate the shared folder location of the existing mapped drive to the <path> attribute’s value in the inner element configuration.
+A drive letter mapped to a shared folder instructs the extension to evaluate the shared folder location of the existing mapped drive to the <path> attributeâ€™s value in the inner element configuration.

 If the shared folder path matches the <path> attribute value, then the extension considers the mapped drive already successfully created.
-The extension writes “Path is connected already on letter” along with the current drive letter to the trace log, discontinues iterating the drive letters, and proceeds to the Drive Label portion of the core processing phase.
+The extension writes â€œPath is connected already on letterâ€? along with the current drive letter to the trace log, discontinues iterating the drive letters, and proceeds to the Drive Label portion of the core processing phase.

 If the shared folder path does not match the <path> attribute value, then the extension considers the current drive letter unavailable.
 The extension performs no other actions on the current drive letter and starts the evaluation over again using the next letter in the list.